matloff/cdparcoord/README.md

 information may be gleaned.

 This is solved in [`freqparcoord`](https://cran.r-project.org/web/packages/freqparcoord/index.html) by displaying on the most frequent relations.
-However, this is not suitable for categorical variables (though one can make them grouping variables).
 We account for this here by showing the most significant tuples.

 Before: